Buddy programme and events for newcomers

 __________________________________________________________________________________________________________

 When you have an EU residence document, your next step is to get a CPR number.
-As an EU/EEA or Swiss citizen you are entitled to register for a CPR number if your stay exceeds three months and you must register if it exceeds six months.
+As an EU/EEA or Swiss citizen you are entitled to register for a CPR number if you have a permanent address and your stay exceeds three months.
+You must register if your stay exceeds six months.

 You must: